Green Day: Rock Band

-Green Day: Rock Band is a 2010 rhythm game developed by Harmonix and published by MTV Games.
-It is the fifth major console release in the Rock Band music video game series and it allows players to simulate rock music by using controllers shaped like musical instruments.
+Green Day: Rock Band is a 2010 rhythm game developed by Harmonix, published by MTV Games, and distributed by Electronic Arts.
+It is the sixth console installment in the Rock Band series and the second band-centric game, following The Beatles: Rock Band (2009).
+It allows players to simulate rock music by using controllers shaped like musical instruments.
 The game's setlist consists of songs by American rock band Green Day.
 Rock Band features virtual depictions of the three band members performing the songs in new venues designed for the game.